-Actuarial Assumptions - The total pension liability in the January 1, 2016 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement that was updated to December 31, 2016:
+Actuarial Assumptions - The total pension liability in the January 1, 2018 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement that was updated to December 31, 2018:

-Valuation date January 1, 2016 Actuarial cost method Entry Age Normal Cost Method.
-Amortization method UAAL: Increasing dollar amount at 4.5% to reduce the unfunded actuarial accrued liability to zero on or before June 30, 2030.
-The annual increase in appropriation is further limited to 5% per year for FY2018 and FY2019 and 5.32% for FY2020 and beyond.
-2002 & 2003 ERI's - Increasing dollar amount to reduce the unfunded actuarial accrued liability attributable to ERI to zero on or before June 30, 2028.
-Remaining amortization period 14 years for UAL as of December 31, 2016 12 years for the 2002 and 2003 ERI's as of December 31, 2016 Asset valuation method The actuarial value of assets is the market value of the assets as of the valuation date reduced by the sum of: a) 80% of gains and losses of the prior year b) 40% of gains and losses of the second prior year c) 60% of gains and losses of the third prior year d) 20% of gains and losses of the forth prior year Investment gains and loses are determined by the excess or deficiency of the expected return over the actual return on the market value.
-The actuarial valuation of the assets is further constrained to be not less than 80% or more than 120% of market value.
-Inflation rate 3% per year Projected salary increases 6% - 4.25% of general employees and 7% - 4.75% for public safety, depending on years of service.
-Cost of living adjustments Cost of living adjustments of 3% of the of the first \$14,000 of Annual retirement allowance are provided at the discretion of System's Retirement Board.
-Rates of retirement Varies based upon age for general employees, police and fire employees.
-Rates of disability Varies based upon age for general employees, police and fire employees.
-Mortality Rates: The RP-2000 Mortality Table (base year 2009) with full generational mortality improvements using Scale BB.
-For disabled live, the mortality rates were based on the RP-2000 Mortality Table (base year 2012) with full generational mortality improvement using Scale BB.
-Investment rate of return/Discount rate 7.75%, net of pension plan investment expense, including inflation
+Valuation date January 1, 2018 Actuarial cost method Individual Entry Age Normal Cost Method.
+Amortization method - UAAL Increasing dollar amount at 4.5% to reduce the Unfunded Actuarial Accrued Liability to zero on or before June 30, 2030.
+The increase in appropriation is further limited to 5% per year for FY2018 and FY2019 and 5.32% for FY2020 and beyond.
+2002, 2003 & 2010 ERI Actuarial Liability Increasing dollar amount to reduce the unfunded liability to zero on or before 2028.
+Remaining amortization period 13 years for UAL as of December 31, 2017 11 years for 2002 and 2003's ERIS's as of December 31, 2017

+Asset valuation method The Actuarial Value of Assets is the market value of assets as of the valuation date reduced by the sum of: a) 70% of gains and losses of the prior year, b) 60% of gains and losses of the second prior year and c) 40% of gains and losses of the third prior year. c) 20% of gains and losses of the fourth prior year.
+Investment gains and losses are determined by the excess or deficiency of the expected return over the actual return on the market value.
+The actuarial valuation of assets is further constrained to be not less than 80% or more than 120% of market value.
+Investment rate of return 7.75%, net of pension plan investment expense, including inflation.
+Inflation rate 3% per year (US) and 3% per year (global) Projected salary increases 6% to 4.25% for general employees and 7% - 4.75% for public safety, depending on years of service.
+Payroll growth 4% per year Cost of living adjustments 3% of the first %14,000 of the annual retirement allowance.
+Rates of retirement Varies based on age for general employees, police and fire employees Rates of disibility Varies based on age for general employees, police and fire employees Mortality rates RP-2000 Mortality Table (base year 2009) with full generational mortality improvement using Scale BB.
+For disabled members, RP-2000 Mortality Table (base year 2012) with full generational mortality improvement using Scale BB.